 Our AATD program is the first to leverage our novel RNA editing capability and uses GalNAc-conjugated AIMers (RNA editing oligonucleotides) and endogenous ADAR enzymes to correct a single base in the mutant SERPINA1 mRNA.
-By correcting the single RNA base mutation that causes a majority of AATD cases with the Pi\ZZ genotype (approximately 200,000 in the United States and Europe), RNA editing may provide an ideal approach for increasing circulating levels of wild-type Alpha-1 antitrypsin ("AAT") protein and reducing mutant protein aggregation in the liver, thus simultaneously addressing both the lung and liver manifestations of the disease.
+By correcting the single RNA base mutation that causes a majority of AATD cases with the PiZZ genotype (approximately 200,000 in the United States and Europe), RNA editing may provide an ideal approach for increasing circulating levels of wild-type Alpha-1 antitrypsin ("AAT") protein and reducing mutant protein aggregation in the liver, thus simultaneously addressing both the lung and liver manifestations of the disease.

 WVE-006 is first-in-class in AATD and is the most advanced program currently in development using an oligonucleotide to harness an endogenous enzyme for RNA editing.
-In the fourth quarter of 2023, we initiated our RestorAATion clinical program investigating WVE-006 as a treatment for AATD.
-The RestorAATion clinical program includes both healthy volunteers ("RestorAATion-1"), as well as patients with AATD who have the homozygous Pi\ZZ mutation ("RestorAATion-2") and is designed to provide an efficient path to proof-of-mechanism as measured by restoration of wild-type alpha-1 antitrypsin ("M-AAT") protein in serum.
-RestorAATion-2 is a Phase 1b/2a open label study designed to evaluate the safety, tolerability, pharmacodynamics (PD) and pharmacokinetics (PK) of WVE-006 in individuals with AATD who have the homozygous Pi\ZZ mutation.
+Our RestorAATion clinical program investigating WVE-006 as a treatment for AATD is ongoing.
+The RestorAATion clinical program includes both healthy volunteers ("RestorAATion-1"), as well as patients with AATD who have the homozygous PiZZ mutation ("RestorAATion-2") and is designed to provide an efficient path to proof-of-mechanism as measured by restoration of wild-type alpha-1 antitrypsin ("M-AAT") protein in serum.
+RestorAATion-2 is a Phase 1b/2a open label study designed to evaluate the safety, tolerability, pharmacodynamics ("PD") and pharmacokinetics ("PK") of WVE-006 in individuals with AATD who have the homozygous PiZZ mutation.
 The trial includes both single ascending dose ("SAD") and multiple ascending dose ("MAD") portions.
-In April 2024, we announced that we had received approval for our first CTA for RestorAATion-2.
-RestorAAtion-2 is underway and we expect to deliver proof-of-mechanism data in patients with AATD in 2024.
+In the third quarter of 2024, we initiated dosing in the single dose portion of the first dose cohort of RestorAATion-2.